OpenNMS/opennms-provisioning-integration-server/opennms-pris-docs/src/site/markdown/documentation.md

 __File: requisition.properties__

     source = xls.source
-    mapper = null.mapper
+    mapper = echo.mapper
     xls.file = ../myInventory.xls
-    script = ../echo.groovy

-The script `echo.groovy` just returns the whole requisition without any modification.
-If you want, you can map or enrich the [requisition model](https://github.com/OpenNMS/opennms/tree/master/opennms-provision/opennms-provision-persistence/src/main/java/org/opennms/netmgt/provision/persist/requisition) using _Groovy_.

-__File: echo.groovy__

-    import org.opennms.netmgt.provision.persist.requisition.Requisition

-    Requisition requisition = data
-    return requisition

-It is not necessary to restart the _pris_ server if you change property files, the _Groovy_ scripts or the _XLS_ file.
+It is not necessary to restart the _pris_ server if you change property files or the _XLS_ file.
 All changes will be executed with the next request against the server.
 With the given configuration you see the result of the OpenNMS requisitions with the URL http://localhost:8000/myRouter and http://localhost:8000/myServer and can be used in _OpenNMS Provisiond_.

 ![Pris output for OpenNMS Provisiond via HTTP](images/requisitions-http.png "Pris output for OpenNMS Provisiond via HTTP")